Peter Levene, Baron Levene of Portsoken: Life

 Lord Levene is chairman of Starr Underwriting Agents Limited.
-Previously, he served as chairman of Lloyd's of London, the world's leading specialist insurance and reinsurance market, from 2002 to 2011, after having been vice chairman of Deutsche Bank.
+Previously, he served as chairman of the Lloyd's of London insurance and reinsurance market from 2002 to 2011, after having been vice chairman of Deutsche Bank.
 Prior to this, he held the position of chairman of Bankers Trust International and was formerly with both Morgan Stanley and Wasserstein Perella.
 He joined United Scientific Holdings in 1963, a small company which grew into a substantial supplier to UK and overseas Ministries of Defence.
 He eventually rose to the post of chairman of that group, in 1981.

 Subsequently, he was asked by the then Secretary of State for Defence, Michael Heseltine, to act as his Personal Advisor in the MoD, and then as Permanent Secretary in the role of Chief of Defence Procurement, a position which he held for six years.
 As UK National Armaments Director, he was appointed as chairman of the European National Armaments Directors 1989–1990.
 He thereafter held a number of Government posts, as Advisor to the Secretary of State for the Environment; to the President of the Board of Trade; and to the Chancellor of the Exchequer.
 He was appointed as Advisor to the Prime Minister (John Major) on Efficiency and Effectiveness from 1992 to 1997, producing a report, Efficiency Scrutiny into Construction Procurement by Government. in 1996.
 During this period, he also served as chairman of the Docklands Light Railway and then chairman and Chief Executive of Canary Wharf Ltd. He served as a member of the Board of Directors of J Sainsbury plc from 2001 to 2004, and of Total S.A., from 2005 to 2011, and was chairman of General Dynamics UK Ltd until 2019.

 He served as an Alderman of the City of London from 1994 to 2012 and as Sheriff of London from 1995 to 1996.
 He was Lord Mayor of London for the year 1998–99, in which role he presided over the Corporation of the City of London, and supported and promoted London as an international financial centre.
-He was appointed a Knight Commander of the Order of the British Empire (KBE) in the 1989 New Year Honours and was created a Life Peer on 22 July 1997 as Baron Levene of Portsoken, of Portsoken in the City of London; he sits as a crossbencher.
+He was appointed Knight Commander of the Order of the British Empire (KBE) in the 1989 New Year Honours and was created a life peer on 22 July 1997 as Baron Levene of Portsoken, of Portsoken in the City of London.
+He sat as a crossbencher in the House of Lords until his retirement on 28 November 2024.